How does Rest Less make money

 In recent years, scientists have claimed that ‘60 is the new 40’ in response to our ageing population and research into changing attitudes on what it means to be ‘old’.

-In 2000, the UK’s average life expectancy was 77, but by 2020 this had risen to 81.
-A survey carried out by Treasure Trails also found that more than half of over 60s surveyed believed that old age now started at 76, while nearly a third believed it began at 80.
+In 2000, the UK’s average life expectancy was 77, but by 2024, it had risen to 83 for women and 79 for men.
+A 2022 survey carried out by Treasure Trails also found that more than half of the over-60s surveyed believed that old age now started at 76, while nearly a third thought it began at 80.

 With people living longer, healthier lives than ever before, there’s been a natural shift in the milestones and lifestyles traditionally associated with different age brackets.
-People are getting married later, having children later, working longer, ‘unretiring’, and continuing to pursue new challenges and adventures well into their 60s, 70s, and beyond.
+People are getting married later, having children later, working longer, ‘unretiring’, and pursuing new challenges and adventures well into their 60s, 70s, and beyond.

 In an interview with The Mirror, Doctor Sergei Scherbov, who has led studies into ageing, said, “Age can be measured as time already lived or it can be adjusted taking into account time left to live.
 What we think of as old has changed over time, and it will need to continue changing in the future as people live longer, healthier lives.